rhaiscript/book/src/patterns/parallel.md

         Ok(foo(s.into_owned()))
     });

-    // Remember to update the parameter names/types and return type metadata.
+    // Remember to update the parameter names/types and return type metadata
+    // when using the 'metadata' feature.
     // 'Module::set_native_fn' by default does not set function metadata. module.update_fn_metadata(hash, &["s: ImmutableString", "i64"]);
 });